 In today’s world, anything goes.
 It is no longer unheard of that some people lie about their military record or even their military involvement.
 This is especially offensive to t… Read More

 Have you ever wondered and asked yourself: is catfishing illegal?

-People have their entire world shaken by the multiple in-depth lies and deceit told by their Catfish, over a period of weeks, months, and sadly even years.
-The wounding result leaves them convinced that their Catfish should be in jail or, at least, charged with a crime.
+People have their entire world shaken by the multiple in-depth lies and deceit told by their catfish, throughout weeks, months, and sadly even years.
+The wounding result leaves them convinced that their catfish should be in jail or, at least, charged with a crime.

-“My Catfish did more than violate the Terms of Service, they told me lies so I would wire them money and pretended to be in the military!”
+“My Catfish did more than violate the Terms of Service; they told me it lies so I would wire them money and pretended to be in the military!”

 Aha!
 This is an area when the law starts to care and take notice.
 While it may not be illegal to pretend to be Mary from the Chesapeake Bay, when your name is Bob from Los Angeles, if you lie online to obtain something specific, it can be illegal.

 1. Sara pretends to be a public person in her community whom she does not like.
 She impersonates this individual and embarrasses them online.
 The person she is acting to face a backlash loses his/her job and discovers they are being imitated.

 Sara could be charged because her impersonation hurt someone’s reputation.
 The negative things she wrote could trigger libel charges.
 Lastly, the person could face a civil suit from the victim she pretended to be.
 It would have been different if she pretended to be a made up person.